thiras/clobster/docs/src/api/core-types.md

 # Core Types

-This section documents the fundamental types used throughout Clobster.
+This section documents the fundamental types used throughout CLOBster.

 ## Error Handling